pytask-dev/pytask/docs/source/tutorials/skipping_tasks.md

 In contrast to tasks in ignored files, ignored with {confval}`ignore`, pytask will still check whether skipped tasks are consistent with the DAG of the project.

-For example, you can use the `@pytask.mark.skip` decorator to skip tasks during development which take too much time to compute right now.
+For example, you can use the {func}`@pytask.mark.skip <pytask.mark.skip>` decorator to skip tasks during development which take too much time to compute right now.

 ```python
 # Content of task_create_dependency.py